Cheap movers | Affordable moving company | Cheap movers near me

 Tip #3: Be ready when the movers show up

-One of the main things you can do when wanting to save on the cost of a move is being ready for the movers.
+One of the main things you can do when wanting to save on the cost of a move is to be ready for the movers.

 Local moves are usually charged by the hour, so if you’re not all packed up and ready to go, or if the hallways are being blocked by stuff, it will take the movers longer to move your items.